nus-cs2103-AY2223S1/ip/docs/README.md

 [^1]: Dookie is only supported on Java 11.

-2. Download the latest Dookielicious release JAR file.
+2. Download the latest Dookielicious release JAR file from [here](https://github.com/Jo3LW/ip/releases).
 3. Run **DOOKIE** by double-clicking the file that you have just installed.
 4. HAVE A ***DOOKIE-FILLED*** time :smile: :smile:

 ## Features